Evanice4/ML_Summative/README.md

 This project predicts the expected **bus wait time (in minutes)** at different bus stations in Rwanda based on time of day, location, and passenger conditions.
 The model is built using **Linear Regression**, **Decision Tree**, and **Random Forest**, and the best model is deployed via a **FastAPI** API.

 ##  Project Structure
    ML_Summative/
    ├── linear_regression/
-│ ├── bus_wait_prediction.ipynb ← Jupyter notebook with EDA + modeling
+   │ ├── bus_wait_prediction.ipynb <= Jupyter notebook with EDA + modeling
-│ ├── scaler.pkl ← Trained scaler
-│ ├── random_forest_model.pkl ← Best-performing model
    ├── API/
-│ ├── prediction.py ← FastAPI app
+   │ ├── prediction.py <= FastAPI
+   ├── scaler.pkl <= Trained scaler
+   │ ├── random_forest_model.pkl <= Best-performing model
    ├── requirements.txt
+   └── bus_wait_time <= flutter app
    ├── README.md
    └── .gitignore

-## Dataset
-Since real data wasn’t available, a **simulated dataset** was created using Python.
-It includes:

-- Time of day (hour:minute)
-- Weather and station conditions
-- City/station name (e.g. Nyanza, Gatenga, Nyamirambo, Kagugu)
-- Number of people at station
-- Day of week
-- Target: `expected_wait_time_min`

-This dataset was tailored to reflect realistic bus station conditions in Rwanda, based of my experience.

 ## Model Building (Notebook)
 1. Loaded and explored the data